-Fusarium head blight (FHB; scab) caused by Fusarium graminearum is a devastating disease of barley.
 Previous work in my laboratory has resulted in identifying a barley UDP-glucosyltransferase (HvUGT13248) that exhibits resistance to FHB and trichothecenes when expressed in transgenic wheat, and fine mapping a QTL for FHB resistance in barley on chromosome 6H bin 7.
-The major goals of this funded proposal are to develop germplasm resources and tools to increase FHB resistance in barley.
-The specific objectives of this project are (1) to characterize transgenic barley overexpressing HvUGT13248; and (2) fine map and characterize the chromosome 6H bin 7 FHB resistance QTL.
+The major goals of this grant were to develop germplasm resources and tools to increase FHB resistance in barley.
+The specific objectives are (1) to characterize transgenic barley overexpressing HvUGT13248; and (2) fine map and characterize the chromosome 6H bin 7 FHB resistance QTL.